 - Navigating tradeoffs in conservation and fisheries management

-- Improving fishery assessment and monitoring designs
+- Improving fisheries assessment and monitoring

-I also teach courses and workshops on (1) R programming for the biological sciences, (2) applied Bayesian modelling, and (3) fish population ecology and management.
+I also teach courses and workshops on (1) R programming for the biological sciences, (2) applied Bayesian modelling, and (3) fish population ecology and fisheries management.